mrasti/flickpick-frontend/README.md

 If a movie doesn't exist in our database (of only 2000 popular movies), it would be nice if we could pull the information from TMDb to fill in any gaps.

-Currently, passpords and secret keys for authentication aren't truly hidden.
+Currently, passwords and secret keys for authentication aren't truly hidden.
 Hashing passwords and storing the secret key in an environmental variable are potential solutions for the future.

-We would like the make the site fully responsive for mobile devices.
+We would like to make the site fully responsive for mobile devices.

 # Contribution Resources